pamgene/PTK_template/README.md

 # PTK_template
-Tercen template for PTK analysis
+Tercen template for PTK analysis, with Limma and UKA, which do everything vs everything comparison in each supergroup.